UPDATE AS OF AUGUST 15, 2019

 The incorporation process involves the following six elements:

-- Petition signed by area residents (In-Progress)
+- Petition signed by area residents and freeholders (Filed with Circuit Court).

-- Incorporation Review Board review
+- Incorporation Review Board review (Application materials filed with DOA as of 3/8/2019).

-- Referendum vote by residents
+- Referendum vote by residents.

-- Incorporation certificate from the Department of Administration, if the above steps in the process are met
+- Incorporation certificate from the Department of Administration, if the above steps in the process are met.

 The Wisconsin Department of Administration provides the following Incorporation Flow Chart as a reference for the timing and elements of the incorporation process.